DayuanTan/AlgorithmsAndPractices/README.md

-This is a record of my practicing of algorithms on Leetcode.
+This re[p is about my notes and a record of my practicing of algorithms on Leetcode.

+(It is wrote mainly in English and little Chinese.
+Ignoring the Chinese parts doens't affect the understanding of this repo.)

 # 0. Steps for all questions